k-zaremba/spring-boot-course/spring_hateoas/README.md

 # MODULE 3
-spring boot application implementing HATEOAS with possibility to change return format from JSON to XML
+Spring boot application implementing HATEOAS with possibility to change return format from JSON to XML.

+Application starts on port 8080.
+SwaggerUI can be used for navigation.